Indians Can Now Send Money To Each Other Via WhatsApp

 ...and the potential for people to be scammed over WhatsApp.

-Either way, I can't wait for my family to be sending me money instead of spamming me with "Good Morning!" messages.
+Either way, I can't wait for my family to be sending me money instead of spamming me with "Good morning!" messages.

 Pranav Dixit is a tech reporter for BuzzFeed News and is based in Delhi.